Lady Mary Wortley Montagu: Engagement

 Lady Mary's primary concern with her engagement was financial, not romantic.
-Lady Mary denied transient emotions guiding her life: "I can esteem, I can be a friend, but I don’t know whether I can love."
+Lady Mary denied transient emotions guiding her life: "I can esteem, I can be a friend, but I don't know whether I can love."
 Then, after setting forth all her terms, including her deference, she warned to Edward that "Make no answer to this, if you can like me on my own terms" and that his proposals not be made for her.
 However, these correspondences soon endangered Edward.
 In one particular letter, Edward wrote, "Her being better in 1710, the consequence of its being known that I write to her."
 A servant in Lady Mary's household found this letter and gave it to her father; this letter put her father "in the utmost rage."
-However, Wortley was flattered that Lady Mary "had given the father as ‘an artifice to bring the affair to a proper conclusion.’"
-The next day, Wortley called Lady Mary’s father about a formal proposal.
-Mary's father, now Marquess of Dorchester had insisted on one condition in the marriage contract: "that Wortley’s estate be entailed on the first son born to him."
+However, Wortley was flattered that Lady Mary "had given the father as 'an artifice to bring the affair to a proper conclusion.'"
+The next day, Wortley called Lady Mary's father about a formal proposal.
+Mary's father, now Marquess of Dorchester had insisted on one condition in the marriage contract: "that Wortley's estate be entailed on the first son born to him."
 However, Wortley refused to do this as it would require £10,000.

 Consequently, in order to convince Lady Mary's father, Edward thought of publishing the marriage contract in the Tatler, a British journal.
 On the Tatler's issue of 18 July, Wortley wrote the following: "Her first lover has ten to one against him.
-The very hour after he has opened his heart and his rent rolls he is made no other use of but to raise her price…While the poor lover very innocently waits, till the plenipotentiaries at the inns of court have debated about the alliance, all the partisans of the lady throw difficulties in the way, till other offers come in; and the man who came first is not put in possession, until she has been refused by half the town."
+The very hour after he has opened his heart and his rent rolls he is made no other use of but to raise her price...While the poor lover very innocently waits, till the plenipotentiaries at the inns of court have debated about the alliance, all the partisans of the lady throw difficulties in the way, till other offers come in; and the man who came first is not put in possession, until she has been refused by half the town."
 These arguments did not persuade Lord Dorchester.
 Even though these negotiations reached an impasse, Lady Mary and Edward continued corresponding with one another.

 At the end of March 1711, Lady Mary's father 'determined to end her friendship with Wortley'.
-Her father summoned her to a conference, forced her to promise to not to write, and hustled her to West Dean.
+Her father summoned her to a conference, forced her to promise not to write, and hustled her to West Dean, Wiltshire.
 However, Lady Mary broke her promise to tell Wortley about her rights and duty: "Had you had any real Affection for me, you would have long go applied yourself to him, from whose hand only you can receive me."
 After their exchanges of disagreements and realizing she did not like him, he realized their friendship must end.
 On 2 May, he replied, "Adieu, Dearest L[ady] M[ary].
-This once be assur’d you will not deceive me.
+This once be assur'd you will not deceive me.
 I expect no answer."
 Consequently, Lady Mary did not respond that summer.
 In that same summer, her father Lord Dorchester decided to find a husband other than Edward Wortley Montagu for his daughter.